Inform HER2 Dual ISH is a test used to figure out if breast cancer cells are HER2-positive. ISH stands for "in situ hybridization."

 The Inform HER2 Dual ISH test was approved by the U.S. Food and Drug Administration in June 2011.

 HER2-positive breast cancers make too much of the HER2 protein, which receives signals telling the breast cancer to grow.
 About one out of every four breast cancers is HER2-positive.
 Figuring out the HER2 status of a breast cancer is an important step in deciding on a treatment plan.
-The targeted therapy medicines Herceptin (chemical name: trastuzumab) and Tykerb (chemical name: lapatinib) are used to treat HER2-positive breast cancers.
+Anti-HER2 targeted therapy medicines are used to treat HER2-positive breast cancers.

 The Inform HER2 Dual ISH test uses a special stain that makes HER2 proteins change color.
 After the stain is applied to the breast cancer tissue sample, the sample is examined with a regular microscope.